2025 Latvian Higher League

-The 2025 Latvian Higher League, known as the TonyBet Virslīga for sponsorship reasons, is the 34th season of top-tier football in Latvia.
-The season began on 5 March 2025 and will end in November 2025 (not including play-off matches).
+The 2025 Latvian Higher League, known as the TonyBet Virslīga for sponsorship reasons, was the 34th season of top-tier football in Latvia.
+The season began on 5 March 2025 and ended in November 2025 (not including play-off matches).

 Teams

 The league consisted of ten teams; the top nine clubs from the previous season, and one team promoted from the Latvian First League.
 RFS entered the season as defending champions (for the second consecutive season).

 The promoted team was 2024 Latvian First League champions Super Nova (returning to the top flight after a single-season absence).
 They replaced the 2024 Latvian Higher League fourth-placed team Valmiera, who were disqualified from the last campaign and left the division after seven seasons in the top flight due to being refused a Latvian Higher League license.

-Metta changed their stadium of play from Daugava Stadium (Riga) to Sloka Stadium in Jūrmala instead of their own home stadium of Rīgas Hanzas vidusskola.